Interface ILoggingTool

 getLevel

 int getLevel()Get the current level of this logger.
-The level is provided in one of the constants:TRACE
+The level is provided in one of the constants:TRACE,DEBUG,INFO,WARN,ERROR,FATAL.- Returns:

 - the current level